maheini/maheini/README.md

 - 🤔 I’m looking for help with iOS
 - 💬 Ask me about Jobs, SQL
 - 📫 How to reach me: info@neofix.ch
-- ⚡ Fun fact: I still have my first code project :)
+- ⚡ Fun fact: I still have my first code projects :)

 #### My experiences so far